RichBu/Homework_3/README.md

 by Rich Budek 02/02/2018

-Summary:
-This is the more advanced assignment.
+Description:
+This is a hangman game with graphics and word dictionaries.
+Words are pulled from multiple dictionaries based on subject matter.
+Currently, the dictionaries are limits and no way to add words.
 It uses graphics to make the game more realistic.
+Title and border made with same border and style as on-line professional.

+Startup Screen:

 Technolgies used:
 1. HTML for general page layout.
 Handcoded to match porfolio pages